 I’ll also add that while the left SSD slot is placed right next to one of the thermal heatpipes, Asus throws a thermal pad on top to help with cooling and it runs at 45-50 degrees with games, so doesn’t get as hot as on the TUF A15 or Zephyrus G14 designs.
 On top of that, you can also move the SSD in the right slot if you’re only using a single drive.

 Finally, for the GPU, this configuration gets the Nvidia 2070 Super in a Max-Q implementation, with variable TDP limits between the several performance modes, starting at 60W on the Silent profile, and up to 105W in certain titles on the Turbo profile.
 The thermal module can cope with this sort of power, as it identical to the one in charge for the RTX 2080 Super in the 2020 Zephyrus S15, and was previously designed to cool a 115W RTX 2070 in the 2019 Zephyrus S generation.
-On top of that, Asus also apply liquid metal thermal compound from the factory on their entire 2020 ROG lineup.
+On top of that, Asus also apply liquid metal thermal compound (on the CPU) from the factory on their entire 2020 ROG lineup.

 Getting to the components is easy peasy.
 The laptop opens from the bottom, and the D-panel is held in place by a handful of Philips screws.
 Heads-up, Asus uses several different screw sizes, so make sure to carefully note where each comes from, so you can put them back in their right place.